syedabbas-72/test/README.md

 # awsnew.yaml only for Teting
 # cloudfront.yaml not Checked
-# cloudtrail.yaml is Working and published
+# cloudtrail.yaml is Working
 # new_vpc_w_nat_ec2_s3_rds.yaml Errors
+# rds.yaml Working
+# test.yaml only for Testing
-# vpcwith3pub3prtsunet.yaml is Working and published
+# vpcwith3pub3prtsunet.yaml is Working